armendp/Loan_Performance_Analysis/README.md

 Currently, based on our collected interest we only have a 8.71% profit margin.
 There could be many reasons for this:
   - Abnormal amounts of prepayments.
 I would need prepayment data to figure this out.
   - Nothing strange.
 Short term loans finish earlier and tend to payout less interest than long term loans.
 I would need a database with all the amortization schedules to find out exactly how much interest/principle should have been collected at this time.
-  - High delinquincy and charge-off rates.
+  - High delinquency and charge-off rates.
 People might not be paying their loans.
 This requires further analysis.